tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

     * Example: Build an ecommerce site for T-shirts.
     * Start with a simple subset of features, like a catalog with no interaction.
   * Iterate.
-  * Run code often, ideally after every change
+  * Run code often, ideally after every change.
   * Pair programming.
 * Enumerable
   * .each